• Dec 19, 2024

 Day 4: Govardhan Puja/ Goru(Ox) Puja and Maha Puja

-The fourth day of Tihar marks ox day when Hindus worship and treat oxen.
-Then and now, oxen are still used as a means of ploughing in agriculture.
+The fourth day of Tihar marks Ox Day when Hindus worship and treat oxen.
+Then and now, oxen are still used as a means of plowing in agriculture.
 However, the introduction of modern tractors has replaced this in many parts of Nepal.

 In the dawn, it is the turn of Young men to visit around their neighbourhood singing Deusi.